 What is redundancy, and why are people made redundant?

-Redundancy can happen due to a number of reasons.
-Your employer may be looking to cut costs, new technology may mean your role isn’t needed anymore, your workplace may be relocating to a new, uncommutable location, or they may be closing altogether.
+Redundancy can happen for a number of reasons.
+Your employer may be looking to cut costs, new technology may mean your role isn’t needed anymore, your workplace may be relocating to a new, un-commutable location, or they may be closing altogether.
 Whatever the reasons, you have legal rights.

 Your employer has a set of requirements they are legally required to follow before they can even begin the process.
-It’s your employers responsability clearly lay out their grounds to make you redundant.
+It’s your employer’s responsibility clearly lay out their grounds to make you redundant.
 During the process, they will have to give you certain information about why the redundancy is occurring, how many people will be affected, which areas of the business it will impact, when redundancies will happen, and how your redundancy payment will be calculated.
 For the most up-to-date information on your legal rights, redundancy pay, notice and consultation periods, the official Gov website is the most reliable place to visit.

 10 steps to help you deal with redundancy